-I have some helpful guidelines for how to wear patterned tights.
+I have some helpful guidelines on how to wear patterned tights.

 1. Let Your Patterned Tights Have Spotlight

-Patterned tights are going to attract attention, no question so the easiest, most conservative way to wear them is to pair them with a very simple dress or skirt in a solid color so they are the star.
-(Creative types may choose to pair patterned tights with a patterned outfit but this takes more skill to get it right)
+Patterned tights are going to attract attention, no question, so the easiest, most conservative way to wear them is to pair them with an effortless dress or skirt in a solid color, so they are the star.
+(Creative types may choose to pair patterned tights with a patterned outfit, but this takes more skill to get it right)

-It’s also important to balance the sexiness of the tights with the sexiness of the outfit.
-That’s why something conservative like a pencil skirt, tunic or sheath dress looks so classy with patterned hose.
-You look refined but the tights give you that little oomph!
-It’s not overboard.
+It’s also essential to balance the sexiness of the tights with the sexiness of the outfit.
+That’s why something conservative like a pencil skirt, tunic, or sheath dress looks so classy with patterned tights.
+You look refined, but the tights give you that little oomph!

-Did you see Carol Middleton wearing black patterned tights recently?
+Check out Carol Middleton wearing black patterned tights.
 She looked fab!

 2. Choose Dark Neutrals

-You can’t go wrong with low-key colored tights in black (always looks great), dark brown, deep navy blue, charcoal grey, or khaki.
-Wear one tone on tone with your outfit for a rich, subtle look.
-A monochromatic look will also make you legs look longer and you appear taller and slimmer.
+You can’t go wrong with low-key colored tights in black (always looks great), dark brown, deep navy blue, charcoal gray, or khaki.
+Wear one tone on tone with your outfit for a luxurious, subtle look.
+A monochromatic outfit will also make your legs look longer, and you appear taller and slimmer.

 3. Don’t Fall for Brights

-There have been a lot of bright colored tights but it’s my feeling that after 40 they really look too primary school to be chic.
-Sure, there’s always the odd dramatic fashionista over 40 who makes it part of her style , but in general I’d say stay away.
-The same with white and flesh colored patterned tights.
+There have been a lot of bright-colored tights, but it’s my feeling that after 40, they look too primary school to be chic.
+Sure, there’s always the odd dramatic fashionista over 40 who makes it part of her style, but, in general, I’d say stay away.
+The same with white and flesh-colored patterned tights.
 They’re quite blinding and will make your legs look big and chunky.

 4. Opt for Opaque Patterned Tights

 The more opaque the tight, the quieter and classier the look.
-The more sheer the tight, the sexier and more aggressive the look.
+The sheerer the tight, the sexier and more aggressive the look.
 Especially at work, you want to avoid anything too sheer and flimsy.